 Who this is for

 Australian and Singaporean citizens.
 You are generally treated the same as a New Zealand resident for most types of property.
-Sensitive land is the main exception — we check whether the specific property you are interested in triggers those rules before you sign.
-See Australians buying property in New Zealand for a full overview.
+Sensitive land is the main exception - we check whether the specific property you are interested in triggers those rules before you sign.
+See our guide: Australians buying property in New Zealand.

 British, American, Canadian, and other overseas buyers.
 You will likely be classified as an overseas person and will need consent before buying most residential property.
 We assess your situation, tell you clearly what is possible, and advise on how to proceed.
 Country-specific guides: UK buyers, US buyers, Canadian buyers.